Central America Trainings: Storytelling, Trauma & Self-Care

 She was a Coro Fellow in Public Affairs in New York for 1999-2000 and a Princeton Project '55 Fellow in Washington D.C for 1998-1999.
 Kate has served on the selection committees of several social documentary, media and advocacy awards programs, and as a consultant to several non-profit journalism and social justice organizations.

 Kelly Boyce is the assistant director for the Dart Center.
 She was a FASPE Fellow and holds a Master of Science in Journalism degree from the Columbia University Graduate School of Journalism.

 Ariel Ritchin is the web editor for the Dart Center.
-He is also a MS candidate at Columbia University's Graduate School of Journalism.
+Also an MS candidate at Columbia University's Graduate School of Journalism, his work has appeared on Metrofocus, PBS Newshour and WBAI, among others.
 A graduate of Middlebury College, he has previously worked in the multimedia department at the ACLU and as a video editor for Lucky Tiger Productions.
 He is a Humanity in Action Senior Fellow and a Posse Foundation Scholar.

 Elana Newman, McFarlin Professor of Psychology at the University of Tulsa, has conducted research on a variety of topics regarding the psychological and physical response to traumatic life events, assessment of PTSD in children and adults, journalism and trauma, and understanding the impact of participating in trauma-related research from the trauma survivor's perspective.